acuminous/yadda-user-guide/en/usage/README.md

 ```

 ## The Feature Parser
 Yadda's most frequent use case is for BDD testing, where instead of arrays of strings users want to supply feature specifications.
-The FeatureParser converts text based feature specifications into a feature object, whose scenarios and steps can be iterated over and passed to the interpreter.
+The FeatureParser converts text-based feature specifications into a feature object, whose scenarios and steps can be iterated over and passed to the interpreter.
 ```js
 var Yadda = Yadda.createInstance(library);
 var specification = fs.readLineSync('path/to/feature.spec');